 MG 600 Entrepreneurial Thinking (3 credits)

-Focuses on all aspects of starting a business: selecting promising ideas, initiating new ventures and obtaining initial financing.
-Concentrates on how ventures are begun, how venture ideas and other key ingredients for start-ups are derived, and how to evaluate new venture proposals.
-Explores business plan development and legal and tax considerations.
+This course focuses on all aspects of starting a business: selecting promising ideas, initiating new ventures and obtaining initial financing.
+It concentrates on how ventures are begun, how venture ideas and other key ingredients for startups are derived, and how to evaluate new venture proposals.
+This course explores business plan development and legal and tax considerations.

 MG 630 Emotionally Intelligent Leadership (3 credits)

-Develops a conceptual foundation based on theories of emotional intelligence and interpersonal dynamics as essential elements of the leadership role.
-Considers such topics as perception, personality and attitudes, interpersonal communication, and relationships.
-Applies these models and concepts to behavior in the workplace, especially leadership and other managerial and organizational issues.
-Enhances emotional intelligence and interpersonal competence by developing key skills, such as active listening, assertive expression, and conflict resolution.
+This course develops a conceptual foundation based on theories of emotional intelligence and interpersonal dynamics as essential elements of the leadership role.
+It considers such topics as perception, personality and attitudes, interpersonal communication, and relationships.
+The course applies these models and concepts to behavior in the workplace, especially leadership and other managerial and organizational issues.
+It enhances emotional intelligence and interpersonal competence by developing key skills, such as active listening, assertive expression and conflict resolution.

 MG 632 Leading Effective Work Teams (3 credits)

 Organizations use a variety of complex work teams to accomplish their objectives.
 Unfortunately, many organizational teams are not particularly effective.
-This course is designed to help students lead, participate and work effectively in a variety of team environments -including virtual teams and groups.
-You will develop a greater understanding of group dynamics, of your own behavior in teams, and team leadership skills.
+This course is designed to help students lead, participate and work effectively in a variety of team environments – including virtual teams and groups.
+Studnets will develop a greater understanding of group dynamics, of their own behavior in teams, and team leadership skills.
 The course is highly experiential and involves working in teams on graded and non-graded assignments.
 These assignments include team presentations and written and oral analysis.